 22.1.3.
 Use Information Security approved security controls and data exchange channels.

 23.1.
-Data classification, labelling and handling polices should be put in place to ensure that data is appropriately handled (e.g. Data Security and Privacy Statement, etc.)
+Data classification, labelling and handling polices shall be put in place in order to ensure that data is appropriately handled (e.g. Data Security and Privacy Statement, Data Classification Policy, etc.)

 23.2.
-Strict control over the storage and accessibility of media that contains SPI should be maintained.
+Strict control over the storage and accessibility of media that contains Personal Data shall be maintained.

 23.3.
 Properly maintain inventory logs of all media and conduct media inventories at least annually.